theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/documentation/run-services.md

 === "POST"

 	Parameters are listed in the request body of a service.
 	Edit the request body to assign values to the parameters.
-The depicted example uses an input parameter *NAME1*:<br>
+The depicted example uses an input parameter *NAME*:<br>
 	![yunIO-HTTP-POST](../assets/images/yunio/http-post.png){:class="img-responsive" }

 === "GET"

 	Parameters are available as query parameters in the service URL.
 	Use query parameters to assign values or add the values directly in the service URL.
-The depicted example uses an input parameter *NAME1*:<br>
+The depicted example uses an input parameter *NAME*:<br>
 	![yunIO-HTTP-GET](../assets/images/yunio/http-get.png){:class="img-responsive" }

 !!! note